What Do S&C Coaches Actually Do?

 Introduction

-The role of the strength & conditioning (S&C) coach has typically been well defined as one which supports the athletic development and sports performance of competitive athletes (Haff & Triplett 2016).
+The role of the strength & conditioning (S&C) coach has typically been well defined as one that supports the athletic development and sports performance of competitive athletes (5).

-This is a broad statement, but the specific roles and responsibilities may include gym and pitch-based program design and delivery, athlete evaluation and monitoring, accompanied by extensive individualised reporting and warm-up and cooldowns for training and match play (Massey, Schwind, Andrews & Maneval 2009).
+This is a broad statement, but the specific roles and responsibilities may include a gym and pitch-based program design and delivery, athlete evaluation and monitoring, accompanied by extensive individualised reporting and warm-up and cooldowns for training and match play (1).

-Therefore, this article will discuss some of the well-known responsibilities, but also some of the lesser-known roles, duties and expectations which tend to fall under the small but significant phrase at the bottom of a lot of job adverts ‘and all other duties as assigned by the organisation’.
+Therefore, this article will discuss some of the well-known responsibilities, but also some of the lesser-known roles, duties and expectations which tend to fall under the small but significant phrase at the bottom of many job adverts ‘and all other duties as assigned by the organisation’.

 The daily tasks for S&C coaches can vary greatly depending on whether you work in a team or individual sport, the level of the club or athlete, what resources and facilities are available, how much of your time has been contracted and perhaps most importantly the club or athlete culture.

-Some clubs adopt the All Blacks type philosophy of ‘always sweep the sheds’ whereby an inclusive team approach towards menial non-performance tasks such as filling water bottles, carrying equipment and tidying the changing rooms after training and matches (Kerr, 2013).
+Some clubs adopt the All Blacks type philosophy of ‘always sweep the sheds’ whereby an inclusive team approach towards menial non-performance tasks such as filling water bottles, carrying equipment and tidying the changing rooms after training and matches (4).

-Whilst other clubs prefer for the staff to take care of all logistical tasks in order to remove all other non-performance related considerations for the players.
-It really does relate heavily to the culture the leadership are nurturing and what their individual expectations are of you.
+Whilst other clubs prefer for the staff to take care of all logistical tasks in order to remove all other non-performance-related considerations for the players.
+It relates heavily to the culture the leadership are nurturing and their individual expectations of you.

 - Design of periodized weight room training programs, including the coaching of all sessions.